- Jul 26, 2021

 In a recent battle, Intel has accused Qualcomm of damaging monopoly position.
 The company has currently filed its own statement with the International Trade Commission (ITC) claiming itself as “Qualcomm’s only remaining competitor”.
-In this latest complaint, Intel claims that Qualcomm is charging more for its licenses whereas at identical time is giving lower costs for chips for phone makers.
+In this latest complaint, Intel claims that Qualcomm is charging more for its licenses whereas at the identical time is giving lower costs for chips for phone makers.

 Intel accused that the San Diego company is actively engaged in other monopolistic and anti-competitive activities.
 This basically means Qualcomm pushes makers to pay excessive royalties for each device they sell, though they don’t carry Qualcomm technology.
 The Silicon Valley company slams Qualcomm of denying licensing its regular essential patents to competitors, that could be a violation of the “fair, affordable and non-discriminatory terms.”